darianchen/World-Map-Project/README.md

 Live link: https://darianchen.github.io/World-Map-Project/

 ## Background
-I'm the Map is an interactive map that allows users to learn about the nearly 200 countries in the world.
-Users can view information such as the flag, capital and population associated with each country.
+I'm the Map is an interactive map with a straightforward interface that enables users to explore and learn more about the world by clicking on the different continents and then selecting particular countries.
+Users can obtain a variety of data including population, capital, country flag and more.

 ## Instructions
 - Select one of the 6 available continents on the world map.